RexLinz/Octave-DAQmx/README.md

 ## Further reading

 - **NIDAQmx.pdf**
-Describing general workflow using DAQmx functions.
+describing general workflow using DAQmx functions.

--**daqmxcfunc.chm**
+- **daqmxcfunc.chm**
-Compiled help file for the DAQmx C API.
+compiled help file for the DAQmx C API.

 These files are provided by National Instruments with your installation.